«Now there are also digital wealth managers with a state guarantee»

-Can I really invest my money with a start-up?
+Can I really invest my money with a company that has been offering wealth management services without a bank counter since 2014?
 Isn't it much safer with a bank?
-In case you are wondering, it is good to know how we manage your assets.
-And where exactly your money and securities are being kept.
-This is namely not with us – but with a custodian bank.
+If you're asking yourself these questions, it's good to know how we manage your assets.
+And where exactly your money and securities are held.
+Namely, not with us at all - but with a custodian bank.

-In Switzerland, only banks (and securities brokers) keep accounts for cash and securities deposits.
+In Switzerland, only banks (and securities firms) maintain accounts for cash and securities deposits.
 When you entrust your assets to us for management, your money is not with us - we open an account for you and your assets with a bank.
 Such a bank is called a custodian bank.

 We have access to your account at the custodian bank.
 But only to a limited extent.
 We can buy and sell securities on your account.
-You give us a power of attorney for this, because that is the core of our mandate.
-In addition, we are allowed to debit your custody account with our asset management fee.
+For this, you give us a power of attorney, because that is the core of our mandate.
+We are also allowed to debit our asset management fee from your custody account.

-Furthermore, only you can initiate withdrawals.
-This is how it has commonly been regulated for traditional asset managers - and it is no different today for a fintech start-up like us.
+In addition: As a matter of principle, withdrawals are only made to an account in your name.
+This is how it was traditionally regulated for traditional asset managers - and it's no different today for a fintech startup like us.

-To make things easy for themselves, most digital asset managers work with a single custodian bank.
+To make things easy for themselves, most digital wealth managers work with exactly one custodian bank.
 At True Wealth, you even have the choice between two different banks.
-We work with Basellandschaftliche Kantonalbank (BLKB) and Saxo Bank (Switzerland) AG.
+We work with Basellandschaftliche Kantonalbank (BLKB) and Saxo Bank (Schweiz) AG.

-When you open a new asset management account, you decide yourself which of the two should become your custodian bank.
-You can also change this decision later.
+When you open a new wealth management account, you decide for yourself which of the two should become your custodian bank.
 In any case, when you open your account, we will open an account for you with the custodian bank in your name.

-Your money and securities are held there in your name.
-Even in the unlikely event that we should cease to exist at some point, you still have access to your assets there.
-For example, by continuing to manage your account on the spot.
-Or you can withdraw the cash and sell the securities or transfer them to another account.
+Your money and securities will be held there in your name.
+Even in the unlikely event that we should cease to exist at some point, you can continue to dispose of your assets there.
+For example, by keeping your account in place.
+Or withdraw the cash and sell the securities or transfer them to another account.